rose-meriaux/rose-meriaux/README.md

 - Also: languages, poetry, second hand & vintage clothes & furniture, longboarding, reading, gardening...

 🙈 Things that make me uncomfortable
-- Walking in the dark.
-Not scared of the dark, as long as I'm standing still!
+- Moving around in the dark.
+Not scared of the dark, as long as I'm staying still!
 - When the whole room claps together at the end of a play or any live performance.
 - Feets (I mean, gross).